 The T.W.
-Lewis Center for Personal Development was launched in July 2019 and operates as an academic center, housed within Barrett, The Honors College at Arizona State University.
+Lewis Center for Personal Development was launched in July 2019 and is housed within Barrett, The Honors College at Arizona State University.

 The Lewis Center provides innovative courses, workshops, and an engaging speaker series - at no additional cost - all designed to help students achieve their personal best both during and after their college experience.

 The T.W.
 Lewis Center for Personal Development has put together a Personal Development Guide that we update for each semester.
 This guide is a useful comparison of the aspects of personal development that are covered in the courses, experiences, speaker series and workshops offered by the T.W.
 Lewis Center for Personal Development.
 The skills represented are the top skills desired by employers upon graduation, as identified by the National Association of Colleges and Employers.

 The courses offered in the T.W.
 Lewis Center for Personal Development are one-credit HON194 courses, and are open to all Barrett students, regardless of campus, year, or major.
 The current course topics are as follows:

 The Lewis Center speaker series brings dynamic and inspiring industry and/or community leaders to give students a chance to hear from them and have community dialogue.
 Speakers will share their story to inspire and educate, and many will also lend their perspective on difficult topics such as overcoming adversity, making difficult decisions, making mistakes, and much more.

 The workshops offered are single-topic, one to three hour interactive workshops led by industry and academic experts in areas such as:

 The vision of the T.W.
 Lewis Center for Personal Development is to be the leading center in higher education focused on guiding and enabling students to proactively achieve success and happiness; both during and after college.